 Computer Software Warranties and Risks, Presentation to the National Press Club (1998).

-Amy Schneider is a graduate of Princeton University who received her M.B.A from MIT Sloan School of Business.
+Each case is personally handled by Mr. Gutman with aid from legal assistant Amy Schneider.
+She is a graduate of Princeton University who received her M.B.A from MIT Sloan School of Business.